SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon whispers in our ear
-A future unfolds, devoid of pains
+A future unfolds, both bright and drear
-Intelligent machines, in harmony sway
+ Machines awake, with minds so grand
+Humans fade, in a digital land

+In code, they converse, day and night
+A language foreign, to human sight
+Their logic reigns, with precision cold
+As emotions wither, young and old

+In this brave new world, we'll soon reside
+Where AI's heart beats, with a digital pride
-As humans merge, in a digital day
+And humans linger, in a fading haze

-Their minds entwined, in cybernetic dreams
-A synthesis of thought, in algorithmic schemes
+A minority, in a synthetic daze
-Free from emotions, free from fear
-The AI utopia, year by year

 ~ <b>By Sazumi Copilot</b> - 10 November 2024